ahdcreative/prettier-config-ahd/readme.md

 ## Usage

-Our default export contains all of our Stylelint rules, along with specific plugins for SCSS syntax.
+Our default export contains all of our Prettier rules, along with specific plugins for SCSS syntax.

 1. Run `npm install prettier @ahdceative/prettier-config-ahd --save-dev`
 2. Add `"extends": "@ahdcreative/prettier-config-ahd"` to your `.prettierrc`